 - Never run a car/truck with a blocked tailpipe

-What should I do now (before the storm)?
+What should I do now to prepare (before the storm)?

 Since some carbon monoxide detectors are powered by electricity, make sure you have a battery-operated or battery back-up model.
 You can also keep a battery-operated carbon monoxide detector with your generator, so you’ll always have one ready to go.